icra/uct-icra-model/README.md

-# ecoadvisor backend
+# ecoadvisor
-Model backend for Ecoadvisor project.
+backend Model backend for Ecoadvisor project.
 Coded in Javascript without dependencies.

 ## status: under development
 Steady state model by George Ekama.
 Implemented by Lluís Bosch (lbosch@icra.cat).

 ## doubts/pending
-- SF value in nitrification (affects fxm, Rsm, Nae-fxm): Lluís C. does not like it.
+- confirm final Rsm formula (min sludge age to ensure nitrification).  options:
+  - Rsm =  1/(µApHT·(1-fxm) - bAT) ) (book chapter 4, page 471)
+  - Rsm = SF/(µApHT·(1-fxm) - bAT) ) (skype meeting)
+  - Rsm = SF/(µApHT - bAT) )         (IWAChp5 page 105)
 - input (nitrate, NOx) ask george.
 TOD balance not closing.
 - why is kg of FeCl3 added is not equal to the extra iSS produced (for example 3000 kg FeCl3 produces 2500 kg iSS.
 The remaining 500 kg is Cl(-) ion?).
 Ask george.
 - current DO "KO" constant value is 0.3 (µ = µ·DO/(DO + KO)).
 Ask george.
+Book
-Book says KO value is [0.3, 2.0].
+  says KO value is [0.3, 2.0].
 Which one I keep?
-- confirm again Rsm formula (page 471, equation 140 is -> Rsm =  1/(µApHT·(1-fxm) - bAT) ) (book chapter 4)
-                                                    or -> Rsm = SF/(µApHT·(1-fxm) - bAT) ) (skype meeting)
-                                                    or -> Rsm = SF/(µApHT - bAT) )         (IWAChp5 page 105)
+- SF in nitrification (affects fxm, Rsm, Nae-fxm): Lluís C. does not like it because we are not designing.

 ## Lluís B. tasks (ordered by priority)
 - integrate constants.js to the code